Domino's Pizza Group: Digital strategy

 In August 2007, Domino's became the first pizza company in the United Kingdom to launch a service that allows customers to order pizzas by text message.
 In May 2010, it launched a widget for social network sites, allowing any user with a blog, Facebook or MySpace account to promote Domino's Pizza, and receive a cash reward every time an order is placed through the widget.

 Domino's iPhone ordering app was introduced in January 2011, and took £1 million in its first three months.

 In June 2011, the company launched Android and iPad apps.
 A Windows Phone 7 app followed in 2012.
 The company also makes use of discount codes.
 Domino's growth in e-commerce continues with 61.5% of all United Kingdom delivered sales (2012: 56.1% of United Kingdom delivered sales) coming via the internet.
 Sales taken through all online platforms were up in 2013, by 28.2% to £338.0m (2012: £263.7m) and, of this, 30.9% was taken through a mobile device (2012: 19.7%).

+In 2024, Domino's generated more than 85% of U.S. retail sales through digital channels, primarily via online ordering platforms and mobile applications.
+The company has continued to invest in digital capabilities, including the redesign of its e-commerce platforms completed in 2024, with plans to expand these updated platforms across its U.S. system in 2025.